HUHARED/LiberRPA/vscodeExtensions/liberrpa-snippets-tree/README.md

   Simply press Ctrl+Z once more to remove it.

   ![1740386186601](md_images/README/1740386186601.png)
 * LiberRPA Snippets Tree doe not support searching for snippets.
-To locate snippets, please refer to the [LiberRPA API](https://github.com/HUHARED/LiberRPA/condaLibrary/README.md/#api).TODO: test the link later.
+To locate snippets, please refer to the [LiberRPA API](https://github.com/HUHARED/LiberRPA/tree/main/condaLibrary#api).